-The role of sugar in bacon curing of the 1800’s when saltpeter was used was elucidated in 1882 by Gayon and Dupetit, studying and coining the term “denitrification” by bacteria.
-The process whereby nitrate in changed to nitrite is through the process of bacterial denitrification.
+The role of sugar in bacon curing of the 1800s when saltpetre was used was elucidated in 1882 by Gayon and Dupetit, studying and coining the term “denitrification” by bacteria.
+The process whereby nitrate is changed to nitrite is through the process of bacterial denitrification.
 They demonstrated the effect of heat and oxygen on this process and more importantly for our present discussion, “they also showed that individual organic compounds such as sugars, oils, and alcohols could supplant complex organic materials and serve as reductants for nitrate.”
 (Payne, 1986)

 (Seviour, R. J., et al..
 1999: 31)

 “The rate of denitrification is affected by several parameters including temperature, dissolved oxygen levels and the concentration and biodegradability of carbon sources available to these cells” (Seviour, R. J., et al..
 1999: 223) Examples of such carbon sources are sugar, oxygen and plant oils.